RashmiSrivastava11/eia-test-round2/README.md

 6) A modal added to disaply raw json data for respective post.
 Modal opens on clicking View button.
 Modal can be closed using clicking Close button / X button / backdrop.
 7) For invalid route, Page Not FOund compoenent is added.
+8) ng-bootstrap table filter applied on Title field.
+On typing text in input box, matched Title column will highlight.

 ## Development server